ASKurz/recoding-Hayes-2018/Chapter_07.md

     ##
     ## Population-Level Effects:
     ##           Estimate Est.Error l-95% CI u-95% CI Eff.Sample Rhat
-    ## Intercept     2.80      0.09     2.63     2.98       3537 1.00
+    ## Intercept     2.80      0.09     2.63     2.98       4000 1.00
-    ## frame         0.13      0.13    -0.11     0.39       3529 1.00
+    ## frame         0.14      0.13    -0.12     0.39       4000 1.00
     ##
     ## Family Specific Parameters:
     ##       Estimate Est.Error l-95% CI u-95% CI Eff.Sample Rhat
-    ## sigma     0.94      0.04     0.85     1.03       4000 1.00
+    ## sigma     0.93      0.05     0.85     1.03       4000 1.00
     ##
     ## Samples were drawn using sampling(NUTS).
 For each parameter, Eff.Sample
     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-The 'Estimate' (i.e., posterior mean) of the 'Intercept' is the expected `justify` value for when `frame` is 0.
+The 'Estimate' (i.e., posterior mean) of the model intercept is the expected `justify` value for when `frame` is 0.
 The 'Estimate' for `frame` is the expected difference when `frame` is a 1.
 If all you care about is the posterior mean, you could do

 ``` r
 fixef(model1)["Intercept", 1] + fixef(model1)["frame", 1]
 ```

-    ## [1] 2.938304
+    ## [1] 2.938276

 which matches up nicely with the equation on page 233.
 But this wouldn't be very Bayesian of us.
 It'd be more satisfying if we had an expression of the uncertainty in the value.
-For that, we'll follow our usual practice of extracting the posterior samples, making nicely-named vectors, and a little summarizing.
+For that, we'll follow our usual practice of extracting the posterior samples, making nicely-named vectors, and summarizing a bit.

 ``` r
 post <-